What You Need to Know Before Renting a House in Nairobi

 1. Searching online

-The easiest of them all but the easiest to get scammed.
-Of course there are genuine agents online but a fair share of them are conmen.
+The easiest of them all, but also the easiest to get scammed.
+Of course, there are genuine agents online but a fair share of them are conmen.
 This is how you will identify a scammer:

 🚩They’ll use elegant house images with an unusually low price tag.
 You look at the 2-bedroom house going for 7k a month in a town where they usually go for 16k and you think “Mm-mm.
 Something’s not adding up.”
 When you visit the house (in case you do) you find it is not what they had advertised.